 I am a die hard fan of Surge’s Cotton French Terry.
 It is soft and cozy but still sturdy enough not to pill and is perfect for lounge wear.
-Cotton lycra would also work for this project.
+Cotton spandex jersey would also work for this project.
 I chose to cut and sew my pieces before dyeing because they would be easier to handle than trying to work with the whole 4 yard cut I ordered.
 I used the Made For Mermaids Women’s Stella Off The Shoulder Top and Lexi Joggers for my patterns.
 Once your items are sewn you’re ready to get started!

 Place the wire racks over the disposable tins so the tins will catch the drips and your fabric isn’t sitting in a pool of dye.

 Wet your fabric and then wring it out so that it is damp.

 Arrange the damp pieces on the racks.
 I twisted each piece into a long snake and then wound it an S pattern on the racks.
 How you place the fabric on the rack does effect the final results.
 You can ball it up, twist it, or pleat it to get different patterns.